MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/enable-quality-management.md

 # required metadata

 title: Enable quality and nonconformance management
-description: This topic provides an overview of how to set up and configure quality and nonconformance management features in Dynamics 365 Supply Chain Management.
+description: This topic provides an overview of the process for setting up and configuring quality and nonconformance management features in Microsoft Dynamics 365 Supply Chain Management.
 author: perlynne
 manager: tfehr
 ms.date: 03/23/2021